stevana/coverage-guided-pbt/README-unprocessed.md

 * First off, at some point he added an update to his post where he explicitly mentiones:

+> "Update: Dmitry Vyukov's Go-fuzz, which looks like it was started a month
+> after this post was written, uses the approach from the proof of concept in
+> this post of combining the sort of logic seen in AFL with a QuickCheck-like
+> framework, and has been shown to be quite effective.
+I believe David R.
+> MacIver is also planning to use this approach in the next version of
+> hypothesis."

   + Go-fuzz?
     - writing properties using go-fuzz: https://news.ycombinator.com/item?id=40876822
     - https://adalogics.com/blog/structure-aware-go-fuzzing-complex-types